dersam/vagrantshell/README.md

 `HTTP2` protocol will be used.

-While the directory named after the desired domain name is where the project exists, the official root served by Nginx is `yourdomain.vagrant.test/current`, so add any public files in `current`, while any sensitive configs or other server and code information can go directly underneath the `yourdomain.vagrant.test` directory.
+While the directory named after the desired domain name is where the project exists, the official root served by Nginx is `yourdomain.vagrant.test/current/pub`, so add any public files in `current/pub`, while any sensitive configs or other server and code information can go directly underneath the `yourdomain.vagrant.test` directory.